Coronavirus: Council service disruption

-Parks remain open for brief exercise, but all play areas are closed.
+Parks remain open for exercise but play areas currently remain closed.

 Social events, sports and gatherings

-● indoor and outdoor leisure facilities such as bowling alleys, arcades and soft play facilities.
+● indoor and outdoor leisure facilities such as bowling alleys, arcades, swimming pools and soft play facilities;

-● communal spaces within parks, such as playgrounds, sports courts and outdoor gyms.
+● communal spaces within parks such as playgrounds and outdoor gyms;

-● places of worship, except for funerals attended by immediate families.
+● places of worship except for funerals and individual prayer;

-● hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial/leisure use (excluding permanent residents and key workers).
+● hotels, hostels, bed and breakfasts, campsites, caravan parks, and boarding houses for commercial or leisure use (excluding permanent residents and key workers).